OkoyeApps/libraryservice_api/Readme.md

 # Simple Library Service Api
-libraryservice_api is a simple api service that allows simulate an online library system where users can borrow and return books like they would their local libraries
+This is a simple api service that simulate an online library system where users can borrow and return books like they would their local libraries

 # Tools
 - .Net core 3.1